seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ```
 Booting all finished, dropped to user space
-Initial CNode is 4096 bytes in size
+Initial CNode is 65536 slots in size
-The CSpace has 0 CSlots
+The CNode is 0 bytes in size
 <<seL4(CPU 0) [decodeInvocation/530 T0xffffff801ffb5400 "rootserver" @401397]: Attempted to invoke a null cap #4095.>>
 main@main.c:33 [Cond failed: error]
     Failed to set priority